GServlet/gservlet-api/README.md

 ### Documentation

 The developer guide generated with Maven is based on [Asciidoctor](http://asciidoctor.org/).
-By default only the HTML output is enabled.
+Only the HTML output is enabled.

     > mvn clean install -Pdocumentation